 That’s all that we can do.
 No one, including ourselves, can expect any more of us.
 We need to grant ourselves the grace to take the chance of making a mistake and then anticipate the opportunity to learn from it.

-4. One’s idea of the way life should be greatly impedes on the way life really is.
+4. One’s idea of the way life greatly impedes on the way life really is.